Is Fine Art America The King of Affordable Wall Art?

 If rainbow zebras don't tickle your fancy, there's no need to worry -- Fine Art America has 10,702,506 coffee mugs, over twelve million shower curtains and close to nineteen million art prints for sale!
 Clear your schedule for the next six months, disconnect your phone and get to decorating!!
 What is the problem with such an amazing selection you ask?
 The problem is the lack of "fine" in the "art".

-Fine Art America is a legitimate online business where you can buy artwork of all kinds shipped directly to your door including art prints, shower curtains, coffee mugs, posters, framed & canvas prints.
+Fine Art America is a legitimate online business, founded in September of 2006, where you can buy artwork of all kinds shipped directly to your door including art prints, shower curtains, coffee mugs, posters, framed & canvas prints.
 You can most likely purchase anything else you want cheap art printed on including magnets, socks, underwear, puffy stickers and wind chimes.
 Will you be satisfied with your purchase?
-Let's continue.
+Well, let's continue.

 What Is Fine Art?